jdolinay/avr_debug/arduino/library/avr-debugger/readme.txt

 Windows instructions:
 - Add this library to your sketch
 - Put call to debug_init(); into your setup() function.
-- In VS Code copy the provided launch.json file to your-sketsch-location/.vscode folder.
+- In file manager copy the provided launch.json file to your-sketsch-location/.vscode folder.
-- Change the number of COM port to the number where your arduino is connected - see "miDebuggerServerAddress":
+- Change the number of COM port to the number where your arduino is connected - see "miDebuggerServerAddress": in launch.json
-- Change the locaion of avr-gdb.exe.
+- Change the location of avr-gdb.exe.
 The default will work only if you installed Arduino IDE to default location.
 Default path: "c:\\Program Files (x86)\\Arduino\\hardware\\tools\\avr\\bin\\avr-gdb.exe"
 see "miDebuggerPath":

-Optional, but recommended step:
+Optional, but highly recommended step:
 - copy platform.local.txt to your-arduino-directory/hardware/arduino/avr
 Default location: c:\Program Files (x86)\Arduino\hardware\arduino\avr\
 Important note: this affects all programs you build in Arduino IDE or VS code!